Did you know that inbound links are one of the most important factors contributing to how your business gets ranked in search results?

-When you’re trying to build local relevance for your website, you should go for those less-than-perfect local websites.
+When you’re trying to build local relevance for your website, look around your community for relevant sites that focus on local businesses.

-While they might not have the most authority, they are focused on a specific geographical area, and those local websites are great for building the link profile of your website.
+While they might not have the most authority, they are focused on a specific geographical area, and those local websites are great for diversifying your backlink profile.

-So if a blogger has a website about places to eat in Columbus, and they link to your website, search engines are smart enough to see that the link from the blogger’s website is relevant and help you show up in local search results.
+If a blogger has a website about places to eat, things to do, or their favorite businesses in Columbus, and they link to your website, search engines are smart enough to see that the link from the blogger’s website is relevant which will help you on your journey to improving your website rankings in local search results.

-Although link building is good for SEO, it’s important to think about actual human beings here.
+Although link building is good for SEO, it’s important to think about actual human beings as well.

-And, don’t forget to claim your pages on listing directories such as Yelp, Google My Business, Bing Places, and TripAdvisor.
+Don’t forget to claim your pages on listing directories such as Yelp, LinkedIn, Facebook Business Page and your Google Business Profile too.
 Once you’ve claimed these, you can add links to your website from there.

 Now, before you go out and add a link to your business from every listing directory you can find, remember that these links are sometimes considered “unnatural” by search engines.
 Unnatural links are easy to get, often from less trustworthy sources.